rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 *"I think this is the gate of the Collector"* - stated Hannah.
 She waited a few seconds for Amir to interrupt in an attempt of a joke, yet, nothing happened.

-*"The gems are organised in the shape of the vase is his constellation.
-You can see it as the eight stars connected by the lines draws it.
-I can't see a note on the frame or a sign"* - she added.
+*"Uhm...
+The gems are organised in the shape of the vase is his constellation.
+You can see it as the eight stars connected by the lines draws it."* - she added - *"I can't see a note on the frame or a sign."*

 *"I know.
 We checked the gate already, isn't bud?"* - stated Sam looking at Amir.

 There was no response.

-*"In any case, look closer, there are two smaller crystals in there.
-What are those?"* - said Sam.
+*"In any case, look closer, there are two smaller crystals in there."* - said Sam - *"What are those?"*

 *"I think...
 Uhm...
 I don't know"* - she replied observing with curiosity the missed detail - *"the constellation doesn't have any these stars in it."*